mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 </center>
 <span style="font-size: 12px"><i>Source: [The Peak Performance Center](https://thepeakperformancecenter.com/business/strategic-management/the-law-of-diminishing-returns/law-of-diminishing-returns/)</i></span>

-Identifying the highest-leverage use of your time is a highly valuable skill for a data scientist to have.
-Much of it is shaped by the context your company is in, such as its internal financial forecast, the actions of competitors, and what customers are asking for.
-It's understandable to not have a deep knowledge of this $-$ ideally, that's the role of senior leadership at the company.
-But avoiding the "data science vacuum" of pursuing ideas solely because they're interesting from a data science perspective without the broader context, will make you a more effective employee.
+It's easy to get frustrated by being cut short on a project, especially if you've been in the weeds a while.
+My recommendation is to do your best to **separate your enjoyment of the project from your judgment on whether it's truly worth pursuing further.** Especially if you've sunk some time into it or have finally built up steam, it's tempting to let that emotion color your perspective.
+But focusing on how you can best benefit your company, rather than just pursuing questions you alone find interesting, will make you a far more effective employee.<sup>[[1]](#1-optimizing-resource-allocation)</sup>

 We'll take this a step further in the next two sections: [empowering coworkers](#empowering-coworkers) and [understanding the market](#understanding-the-market).
 A solid understanding here will transition some of the burden off your boss, product manager, or other departments and enable you to apply DS to them that they might be unware of.

-It's easy to get frustrated by being cut short on a project, especially if you've been in the weeds a while.
-My recommendation is to do your best to separate your enjoyment of the project from your judgment on whether it's truly worth pursuing further.
-Especially if you've sunk some time into it, or maybe if you're feeling guilty from only really building steam at the end of the time you allotted for the project, it's tempting to let that emotion color your perspective.

-But try to stay

 ### Empowering coworkers